Trailheads in Internal Family Systems (IFS) Therapy

 So, depending on your personal history, a trailhead could be it could be a smell, a word, sound, imagery, how somebody else reacts... and what you are looking for is your emotional reaction to this or asking question, "What happened inside of me when [insert trigger here]".
 In IFS we call that a U-turn or turning from the trigger, to your emotional response to the trigger, or the Trailhead.

-Somehow in society many times people think that actually getting triggered is a negative thing, and if we find ourselves getting triggered we are doing something wrong.
+Somehow in society many times people think that actually getting triggered or having Trailheads is a negative thing, and if we find ourselves reacting we are doing something wrong.
 So do we ever get over being triggered?
-The answer is no, we're always going to get triggered.
+Will we always have Trailheads?
+The answer is that Trailheads will always be there and we will always experience triggers.
 There's no doubt, it's painful at times.
-However, the good thing is that by doing some work on your triggers, you don't need to get triggered as long, or as deeply, and it doesn't need to completely throw us off track.
-By learning the anatomy of a trigger and starting to parse out the links in the trigger chain, we can unpack and make sense of a trigger, realising that often it is a pretty strong protest that is putting up huge arrows to what needs healing.
-So here's a simple way to start to break down the behavioural chain in a trigger.
+However, the good thing is that by doing some work with your Trailheads, you start to understand what they are, and by following them to their root, you won't experience them in your day-to-day life as long, or as deeply, and it doesn't need to completely throw us off track.
+By learning the anatomy of your process and starting to parse out the links in the chain, we can unpack and make sense of what is happening for you, realising that often it is a pretty strong protest happening internally that is putting up huge arrows to what needs healing inside you.